ComponentKitchen/Composable/README.md

-The `Composable.compose` method does nothing but compose behavior — it has no side effects, it does not destructively modify any classes.
+The `Composable.compose` method does nothing but compose behavior — it has no side effects, and it does not destructively modify any classes.
 It just returns a new class with the desired behavior.
 It has no relation to any specific framework, and in fact this approach could be made to work with many frameworks.

 The `compose` method works by extending a JavaScript prototype chain with a copy of the given mixin(s).
 In this case, `compose` creates the chain:

-    instance --> MyClassWithMixin (mixin copy) --> MyClass --> Object
+    instance → MyClassWithMixin (mixin copy) → MyClass → Object

-The original base MyClass is left untouched.
+The original base MyClass and the original mixin are left untouched.

 Bases and mixins can be objects or classes